NFL teams use 'alternate cheerleaders' to mingle with male fans on game day, report says

 “That was a memory that was so vivid, I’ll never forget it,” Chambers said.
 “I can’t believe that it was even happening, but the girl did as she was told.
 It was exactly like a master controlling a puppet.”

-Chambers said her and other members of her team would be sent into the luxury suites and “get touched a lot.”
+Chambers said she and other members of her team would be sent into the luxury suites and “get touched a lot.”

 In response to Chambers’ lawsuit, the Texans said in a statement: “We are proud of the cheerleader program and have had hundreds of women participate and enjoy their experience while making a positive impact in the local community.
 We are constantly evaluating our procedures and will continue to make adjustments as needed to make the program enjoyable for everyone.”